Crime is universal. However, crime drama, specifically its attitude and tone, differs depending on where you live.

-With that in mind here are 10 British crime dramas all Americans (and everyone else reading this) should watch on Netflix.
+With that in mind, here are the best British crime dramas to watch on Netflix.

-Sherlock stars Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as Dr. John Watson, the iconic figures created by Arthur Conan Doyle.
-Those original books are essential reading, and this show is similarly addictive, even if it takes differing approaches to the characters.
+One of the BBC’s most popular dramas stars Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as Dr. John Watson, the iconic figures created by Arthur Conan Doyle.
+The show is as addictive as the original books, but takes differing approaches to the characters and their world.

 Dark.
 Brooding.
 Thrilling.
-Luther is an absolute tour de force, and one of the most pulse-pounding series of recent times.
+Luther is an absolute tour de force.

 The idea behind DCI John Luther is a well-worn one: a man with as many terrible demons as the people he’s trying to catch.
 Fortunately, there’s a lot more to it than that, most notably very affecting narratives, and Idris Elba (The Wire) giving it his all in the lead role.

-Created by Neil Cross (Mama), it’s a shocking, psychological thriller that pushes limits and delivers genuine scares.
+Created by Neil Cross (Mama), it’s a psychological thriller that pushes limits and delivers genuine scares.
 It’s not a typical “Whodunnit” by any means—for starters, you know who the killers are.
 You then get to see their adrenalin-fuelled crimes, following what they do while Luther tries to get into their mindsets.

 Its first episode, aired in 2010, also introduces Alice, played by Ruth Wilson (The Affair), a captivating and oddly-charming sparring partner for Luther.
-It’s a dynamic you simply have to see.
+It’s a dynamic you simply must see.